 Interested in becoming involved with the practice Patient Reference Group?
 Please see the Patient Reference Group page for more details.

 Online Appointments Booking and Repeat Prescription Ordering

 You can now have access to our appointments system online.
-By using this system you will be able to book an appointment with a GP up to six weeks in advance (no bookings for Same Day appointments).
+By using this system you will be able to book an appointment with a GP up to four weeks in advance (no bookings for Same Day appointments).
 You can also have access to the new Repeat Prescription ordering facility.
 The new system will allow you to choose the medication from your medical record (repeat medication screen only) rather than you having to type into the current form on the website or an email.
 You will be able to see a list of your medications with dates when they were last issued to you.
 Utilising this service will enable you to access both appointments and prescriptions 24 hours a day.